 Water and Basking Temperatures

-Keep the water around the low to mid-70s F. The basking temps should be in the range of high 80s to low 90s F.
+- Basking temps should be in the range of the high 80s to low 90s F.

 Heating and Lighting

 You’ll need to provide a heat lamp and UVB light source for Painted Turtles over the basking area.
 These turtles will bask right on schedule to get the heat and UVB rays they need.

 - Aquatic plants

 Once acclimated, these turtles will become tame, often begging for food or simply seeking out interaction.

 Painted Turtles appreciate not just the sun but also steady warmth in their habitat.

 If you’re keeping Painted Turtles in outdoor ponds, provide a terrestrial hibernation site in the winter with piles of leaves, mulch and hay.
 With the exception of the Southern Painted, the other subspecies should hibernate just fine.

 Be sure to house Southern Painted Turtles indoors for the winter if they normally live in outdoor ponds.